 x – SAS variable name (numeric or character) the value of which we are retrieving;

 j – hop distance (numeric) – an offset from the current observation; negative values being lagging (hopping back), positive values being leading (hopping forward), and a zero-value meaning staying within the current observation.
+This argument can be either an integer constant or a numeric variable with an integer value.

 The sign of the second argument defines whether we lag (minus) or lead (plus).
 The absolute value of this second argument defines how far from the current observation we hop.